Herberts Cukurs: Aviation career (1930s–1941)

-Participation in the Arajs Kommando (1941–1944)
+Participation in the Holocaust (1941–1944)

-In the summer of 1941, during the German occupation of Latvia, Cukurs became deputy commander of the newly formed Latvian Auxiliary Police unit, the Arajs Kommando.
+In mid-1941, during the German occupation of Latvia, Cukurs became deputy commander of the newly formed Latvian Auxiliary Police unit, the Arajs Kommando.

-In his book The Holocaust in Latvia, 1941-1945, Latvian historian Andrew Ezergailis writes that Cukurs played a leading role in the atrocities that were committed in the Riga ghetto in conjunction with the Rumbula massacre on 30 November 1941.
+In his book The Holocaust in Latvia, 1941-1945, the Latvian historian Andrew Ezergailis writes that Cukurs played a leading role in the atrocities that were committed in the Riga ghetto in conjunction with the Rumbula massacre on 30 November 1941.
 After the war, surviving witnesses reported that Cukurs had been present during the ghetto clearance and fired into the mass of Jewish civilians.

 According to other eyewitness sources, Cukurs was also the most recognizable Latvian SD man at the scene of the Rumbula massacre.
 Ezergailis states that "although Arājs' men were not the only ones on the ghetto end of the operation, to the degree they participated in the atrocities there, the chief responsibility rests on Herberts Cukurs' shoulders."
 Cukurs was described as follows:

 Later, Ezergailis retracted these interpretations, saying that in light of new documents, it would be wrong to claim that Cukurs had participated in the Rumbula shooting or the burning of the Riga synagogues.
-During interviews with the press, Ezergailis stated that there is no evidence that Cukurs had been at the pits at Rumbula, and that it has not been proven that Cukurs was "the most eager shooter of Jews in Latvia".
+During interviews with the press, Ezergailis stated that there was no evidence that Cukurs had been at the pits at Rumbula, and that it had not been proven that Cukurs was "the most eager shooter of Jews in Latvia".

 However, according to eyewitness accounts, Cukurs had participated in the burning of the Riga synagogues and the killing of Jews that he had dragged out of their houses, locked inside the synagogue on Stabu Street, set it on fire and shot with his revolver anyone who broke the windows from inside and tried to get out of the burning building.

-Time magazine reported at the time of Cukurs' death in 1965, his crimes included setting the Riga synagogue fire, executing over 1,200 Jewish civilians (including infants) forced to stand over a lake (so victims fell into the water) in just one of many massacres he carried out, kidnapping and raping Jewish girls and young women at the Arajs Kommando Headquarters, and his participation in the Rumbula massacre in a forest near Riga.
+Time reported at the time of Cukurs' death in 1965 that his crimes included setting the Riga synagogue fire, executing over 1,200 Jewish civilians (including infants) forced to stand over a lake (so victims fell into the water) in just one of many massacres he carried out, kidnapping and raping Jewish girls and young women at the Arajs Kommando Headquarters, and his participation in the Rumbula massacre in a forest near Riga.
 Multiple eyewitnesses said they saw Cukurs snatching infants from the arms of their mothers and shooting them.

-Postwar flight and assassination (1944–1965)
+Fall of Nazi Germany and Cukurs' flight to Brazil (1944–1945)

-Cukurs retreated to Germany with German forces and after the war fled to Brazil via the ratlines.
+Cukurs retreated to Germany with German forces and fled to Brazil via the ratlines.
 The Brazilian Consulate in Marseille issued the visa for permanent residency on 18 December 1945.
-The visa did not list the name of the Latvian Jewish woman Cukurs kidnapped and pretended was his wife, but it identified three minor children: Gunārs, Antinea and Herberts.
+The visa did not list the name of the Latvian Jewish woman Cukurs kidnapped, raped, and pretended was his wife, but it identified three minor children: Gunārs, Antinea and Herberts.

-Once in Brazil, Cukurs established a business in São Paulo, flying Republic RC-3 Seabees on scenic flights.
+In Brazil, Cukurs established a business in São Paulo, flying Republic RC-3 Seabees on scenic flights.
 While living in South America, he neither hid nor tried to conceal his identity.